-- 603.49 Non-Perinatal Residential Program: services are provided in DHCS licensed residential facilities that also have DMC certification and have been designated by DHCS as capable of delivering care consistent with ASAM treatment criteria.
-These residential services are provided to the non-perinatal population and do not require the enhanced services found in the perinatal residential programs. - 603.50 Notice of Adverse Benefit Determination: means a formal communication of any action and consistent with 42 CFR 438.404 and 438.10. - 603.51 Observation: means the process of monitoring the consumer's course of withdrawal.
+- Notice of Adverse Benefit Determination: means a formal communication of any action and consistent with 42 CFR 438.404 and 438.10. - Observation: means the process of monitoring the consumer's course of withdrawal.
 It is to be conducted as frequently as deemed appropriate for the consumer and the level of care the consumer is receiving.
 This may include but is not limited to observation of the consumer's health status. - 603.52 Outpatient Services: means (ASAM Level 1.0) outpatient service directed at stabilizing and rehabilitating persons up to nine hours of service per week for adults, and less than six hours per week for adolescents. - 603.53 Overpayment: means any payment to a network provider by County to which the network provider is not entitled to under Title XIX of the Act or any payment to County by State to which the County is not entitled to under Title XIX of the Act. - 603.54 Consumer Education: means providing research based education on addiction, treatment, recovery and associated health risks. - 603.55 Participating Provider: means a provider that is engaged in the continuum of services under this Agreement. - 603.56 Perinatal DMC Services: means covered services as well as mother/child habilitative and rehabilitative services.
 Services access (i.e., provision or arrangement of transportation to and from medically necessary treatment).
 Education to reduce harmful effects of alcohol and drugs on the mother and fetus or infant.
 And coordination of ancillary services (Title 22, Section 51341.1(c)(4). - 603.57 Physician: as it pertains to the supervision, collaboration, and oversight requirements.
 A doctor of medicine or osteopathy legally authorized to practice medicine or surgery in the State in which the function is performed. - 603.58 Physician Services: means services provided by an individual licensed under state law to practice medicine. - 603.59 Postpartum: as defined for DMC purposes, means the 60-day period beginning on the last day of pregnancy, regardless of whether other conditions of eligibility are met.
-Eligibility for perinatal services shall end on the last day of the calendar month in which the 60th day occurs. - 603.60 Post service Post payment (PSPP) Utilization Review: means the review for program compliance and medical necessity conducted by the state after service was rendered and paid.
-DHCS may recover prior payments of Federal and State funds if such a review determines that the services did not comply with applicable statutes, regulations, or terms under the DMC-ODS Waiver.
+Eligibility for perinatal services shall end on the last day of the calendar month in which the 60th day occurs. - Post service Post payment (PSPP) Utilization Review: means the review for program compliance and medical necessity conducted by the state after service was rendered and paid.
+DHCS may recover prior payments of Federal and State funds if such a review determines that the services did not comply with applicable statutes, regulations, or terms under the DMC-ODS Waiver. - 603.61 Preauthorization: means approval by County that a covered service is medically necessary.

-- 603.61 Preauthorization: means approval by County that a covered service is medically necessary. - 603.62 Prescription Drugs: means simple substances or mixtures of substances prescribed for the cure, mitigation, or prevention of disease, or for health maintenance that are:
+603.62 Prescription Drugs: means simple substances or mixtures of substances prescribed for the cure, mitigation, or prevention of disease, or for health maintenance that are: